About

 Wang Yunxia

-Wang Yunxia holds the UNESCO Chair in Cultural Heritage Law, Director of the Institute of Cultural Heritage Law, and Professor of Law, Renmin University of China, Beijing.
+Wang Yunxia holds the UNESCO Chair in Cultural Heritage Law, Director of the Institute of Cultural Heritage Law and Professor Emerita of Law, Renmin University of China, Beijing and Distinguished Professor at Minzu University of China (MUC).
 Renmin Law School is a partner with Kent Law School, Université Toulouse 1 Capitole and the UTS in the 4 Universities Cultural Heritage network.
-Professor Wang is a collaborator on the Oxford Handbook on International Cultural Heritage Law being prepared during the first phase (2019-2022) of the UNESCO Chair program.
+She was a contributor to the Oxford Handbook on International Cultural Heritage Law (Oxford University Press 2020) and The 1970 UNESCO and 1995 UNIDROIT Conventions on Stolen or Illegally Transferred Cultural Property (Oxford University Press, 2024)Professor Wang is an advisor and collaborator on the standard-setting initiatives during the second phase (2023-2027) of the UNESCO Chair program.

 Raquel Zonia Yrigoyen Fajardo